mobi-css/getmobicss.com/src/docs/show-hide-on-mobile.md

-# Show hide on mobile
+# Show Hide on Mobile

-> Show element on mobile or hide element on mobile.
+> Show or hide element on mobile.

-## One breakpoint
+## One Breakpoint

 There are only one breakpoint in Mobi.css.
 It separates the mobile and desktop.